Top pass defence

 First rush

-There's some excellent rocky cover just before the pass, and you can bet you'll be grateful for it as you attempt to fend off the first rush of enemy.
-If I've driven in solo, sometimes I'll jump out just through the pass then run back through.
-Other times I'll jump out before the pass and let the empty hog slide out of the way.
+There's some excellent rocky cover just before the pass, in particular a large rock which I call the cover rock, and if you're tackling an intense attack without the aid of a chain-gunner, you can bet you'll be grateful for it as you attempt to fend off the first rush of enemy.
+If I've driven in solo, sometimes I'll jump out just through the pass then run back through, giving me a pretty safe start from behind the cover rock.
+Other times I'll jump out before the pass and let the hog slide out of the way (you can grenade it onto enemies later).
 That way I'm in position quicker which might help me keep the enemy at bay.
 If there aren't too many Elites around, maybe I'll even gun the hog at a nearby enemy and leap out whilst they're busy diving clear, though I might take some fire as I run for cover.
+In front of the cover rock there's a smaller one, and that can be handy too.

 Early grenades

-If there are enemies by the tree or ever closer, often the first thing I do is lob a quick-acting frag grenade to give them something to think about.
-If they're further back though, I've got time to land a plasma grenade to meet them by the tree.
+If there are enemies by the tree or ever closer, often the first thing I do is lob a quick-acting frag grenade to give myself a bit of breathing time.
+If they're further back though, there's time to land a plasma grenade to meet new arrivals by the tree.
 Enemies often collect and pause there, making a great target for grenades.
-If you can hold off the first few Elites and Grunts with weapon fire, there should be a good few plasma grenades littering that area, ready to be set off in one big bang.
+If you can hold off the first few Elites and Grunts with weapon fire, there should be a good few plasma grenades littering that area ready to be set off in one big bang - ideally when more Elites arrive.
+On Heroic however, that's easier said than done.
+In practice, the arrival of multiple Elites can quickly force you back.

 Pistol and needler

-More often than not, I hear a bang rather than see it, because I've already ducked back behind cover.
-Elites with plasma rifles can really eat into your shield fast, and those Jackals are pretty trigger-happy with their overcharge shots too, so you'll need to be pretty economical about sticking your head out.
+When fighting solo I often hear a bang rather than see it, because I've already ducked back behind cover.
+Elites with plasma rifles can really eat into your shield fast and those Jackals are pretty trigger-happy with their overcharge shots too, so you'll need to be careful about exposing yourself too long.
 When you see that an advancing Jackal has overcharged his plasma pistol, one tactic is to momentarily show enough of yourself to tempt him into firing, at which point you dodge back under cover, then immediately back out to take advantage of the safer situation.
 Pepper that ugly hide with lead!

 Retreat!